AbhiCoder11/mern-ui/README.md

 ***React lifecycle;
 1.Initialization
+   -constructor()- No
 2.Mounting
+   -componentWillMount- Yes ,but not a good practice
+    -componentWillReceiveProps - Yes ,but not a good practice -shouldComponentUpdate() - return true by default. - No -componentWillUpdate - Yes ,but not a good practice -render()- No
+    -componentDidUpdate();
 3.UnMounting
+  - componentWillUnmount();
 to control and manage these life cycle we have react-libarary functions for every lifecycle.

 //imp function